flet-dev/website/docs/tutorials/python-solitaire.md

 As a result, the two cards can be dragged between the three slots:
 [gif]

-The full code for this step can be found here: [link to GitHub]
+The full code for this step can be found [here]:(https://github.com/flet-dev/examples/blob/main/python/tutorials/solitaire/solitaire-drag-and-drop/step4.py).

 Congratulations on completing the proof of concept app for the Solitaire game!
 Now you can work with `GestureDetector` to move cards inside `Stack` and place them to certain `Containers`, which is a great part of the game to begin with.